Maxime00/Otbot_TrajOpt/README.md

 To model obstacles, use the files in the Obstacles folder.
 The number of obstacles must be provided accurately for the optimization to run.

 ## Videos
-To make videos of simulaiton, use the RESULTS_makeplots.m function.
+To make videos of simulation, use the RESULTS_makeplots.m function.
 Simply provide the name of your solution and put 'yes' for the make_video variable.
 A list of possibe plots is also available.

 #IMPORTANT